-In his youth he experienced a lot of poverty, he tried to soften by dreaming away in an old Dutch magazine with lots of images of classic Italian structures.
+In his youth Goedhart experienced a lot of poverty, which he tried to soften by dreaming away in an old Dutch magazine with lots of images of classic Italian structures.

 When this project was completed, Goedhart turned his desire to build on creating an Italian dream garden, fascinated as he was by classical Mediterranean architecture.

 Goedhart's art environment is an ensemble of carefully constructed classical works with a focus on the beauty of forms and without fuss.

-1718 MP Hoogwoud, Netherlands
+1718 MP Hoogwoud, province North-Holland, Netherlands

 can be visited on appointment